Azure/bicep-types-az/generated/network/microsoft.network/2019-06-01/types.md

 ### Properties
 * **host**: string: Host name to send the probe to.
 * **interval**: int: The probing interval in seconds.
 This is the time interval between two consecutive probes.
 Acceptable values are from 1 second to 86400 seconds.
-* **match**: [ApplicationGatewayProbeHealthResponseMatch](#applicationgatewayprobehealthresponsematch): Application gateway probe health response match
+* **match**: [ApplicationGatewayProbeHealthResponseMatch](#applicationgatewayprobehealthresponsematch): Application gateway probe health response match.
 * **minServers**: int: Minimum number of servers that are always marked healthy.
 Default value is 0.
 * **path**: string: Relative path of probe.
 Valid path starts from '/'.
-Probe is sent to <Protocol>://<host>:<port><path>
+Probe is sent to <Protocol>://<host>:<port><path>.
 * **pickHostNameFromBackendHttpSettings**: bool: Whether the host header should be picked from the backend http settings.
 Default value is false.
+* **port**: int: Custom port which will be used for probing the backend servers.
+The valid value ranges from 1 to 65535.
+In case not set, port from http settings will be used.
+This property is valid for Standard_v2 and WAF_v2 only.
-* **protocol**: 'Http' | 'Https': The protocol used to communicate with the backend.
-Possible values are 'Http' and 'Https'.
+* **protocol**: 'Http' | 'Https': Application Gateway protocol.
 * **provisioningState**: string: Provisioning state of the backend http settings resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-* **timeout**: int: the probe timeout in seconds.
+* **timeout**: int: The probe timeout in seconds.
 Probe marked as failed if valid response is not received with this timeout period.
 Acceptable values are from 1 second to 86400 seconds.
 * **unhealthyThreshold**: int: The probe retry count.
 Backend server is marked down after consecutive probe failure count reaches UnhealthyThreshold.
 Acceptable values are from 1 second to 20.

 ## ApplicationGatewayProbeHealthResponseMatch